 Pongu Pongu means “Party, Party” to the Na’vi.
 As with most places in Disney World, the backstory is that an expatriate created the bar.
 The visitor to Alpha Centauri fell in love with the alluring planet of Pandora and created these Avatar-inspired drinks at Disney.

-I love Disney because they turn a small snack stand into a glorified snack shop with a straw-thatched roof, next to the popular shop Windtraders.
+I love Disney because they transform a small snack stand into a grand snack shop with a straw-thatched roof, located next to the popular Windtraders shop.
 Pongu Pongu features draft beers, non-alcoholic and alcoholic frozen beverages, and specialty snacks.

-Pongu Pongu in Animal Kingdom has breakfast starting when the park opens, but there are no gluten-free snack selections for any meal, except for the slushies that are available year round.
+Pongu Pongu in Animal Kingdom offers breakfast starting when the park opens; however, there are no gluten-free snack options available at any meal, except for slushies, which are available year-round.

-Pongu Pongu’s frozen beverage menu features colorful photographs, which makes choosing a delicacy was difficult.
-We found the drinks delicious and refreshing but challenging to sip through a wide paper straw (unless you drank it quickly).
+Pongu Pongu’s frozen beverage menu features colorful photographs, making it difficult to choose a delicacy.
+We found the drinks delicious and refreshing, but challenging to sip through a wide paper straw (unless you drank it quickly).

-Every one heralded rave reviews about the non-alcoholic specialty beverage called Night Blossom, a gorgeous boba mocktail that is layered with green and purple.
-Itcan be made alcoholic by adding a shot of rum, where it becomes the Rum Blossom.
+Everyone raved about the non-alcoholic specialty beverage called Night Blossom, a gorgeous boba mocktail layered with green and purple hues.
+It can be made alcoholic by adding a shot of rum, becoming the Rum Blossom.
 Personally, it’s one of the best alcoholic drinks in Disney’s Animal Kingdom if you like sweet drinks.

-We enjoyed our refreshment break tremendously but look forward to trying other delicacies in Pandora.
+We thoroughly enjoyed our refreshment break and look forward to trying other delicacies in Pandora.
 Which Pongu Pongu treat are you swooning over?

 Finally, check out our other features about Pandora.